tidyverse/tidyverse.org/content/blog/testthat-3-2-0/index.md

 </div>

-Mocking allows you to temporarily `complicated()` with something simpler, allowing you to test the rest of the function. testthat now supports mocking with [`local_mocked_bindings()`](https://testthat.r-lib.org/reference/local_mocked_bindings.html), which temporarily replaces the implementation of a function.
+Mocking allows you to temporarily replace `complicated()` with something simpler, allowing you to test the rest of the function. testthat now supports mocking with [`local_mocked_bindings()`](https://testthat.r-lib.org/reference/local_mocked_bindings.html), which temporarily replaces the implementation of a function.
 For example, to test `my_function()` you might write something like this:

 <div class="highlight">